This morning my friend sent me a text that was so passive aggressive that Neville immediately announced

 When I got there, the friend I was meeting with became strangely non-committal in his texts about what he wanted to do for our catch up.
 He was making vague excuses, it was clear he wanted to bail but wouldn’t say it outright.
 I was disappointed, and also a bit baffled by all the vagueness.

-So, like the emotionally mature person I am, I let Neville take the reigns, and we just didn’t respond to his flakey messages.
+So, like the emotionally mature person I am, I let Neville take the reins, and we just didn’t respond to his flakey messages.

 Eventually he texted again and suggested we catch up on Wednesday instead when the weather was better.